Azure/Spark-Operationalization-On-Azure/README.md

 You can operationalize your model as a batch web service in two environments through the private preview offering.

-1. Author your model and deploy the web service within a provisioned Data Science VM using the AzureML CLI.
+1. Author your model and deploy the web service within a provisioned Data Science VM using the Azure ML CLI.
 You use this option in a dev/test or local environment when you are testing out your web service.
 2. Author your model and deploy the web service on a provisioned HDInsight Spark 2.0 cluster.
 You use this option when you're ready to deploy your web service to production.
-In this case you can install Azure ML CLI on your local Linux or Windows machine and execute the CLI commands in a cluster environment
+In this case, you can install Azure ML CLI on your local Linux or Windows machine and execute the CLI commands in a cluster environment

 #### Deploying the Batch web service on a DSVM

 To run the Batch scenario, open Jupyter in a browser and sign in.
 The user name and password are the those that you configured for the DSVM.
-Ipen  the azureml folde and then click on the food_inspections.ipynb notebook.
+Open  the azureml folder and then click on the food_inspections.ipynb notebook.
 You can also find this sample file in the git repo.
 Follow the provided instructions to train and save your model and create a Batch web service that makes predictions on a given set of data using the model.

 #### Deploying the Batch web service on an HDInsight Cluster

-By this step you will have a provisioned an HDInsight Cluster for your web service deployment.
+By this step, you will have a provisioned an HDInsight Cluster for your web service deployment.

 To install the AMLBatch app on your HDInsight cluster, click the following link: